-We speak with you at Orientation when you first arrive, and then as often as you would like throughout the remainder of your time in college.
+We speak with you at Orientation when you first arrive, again in the early weeks of Autumn quarter through small group “Pre-Health 101” sessions, and then as often as you would like throughout the remainder of your time in college.
 We can help you explore and understand your career goals, gain health-related experiences, look for interesting community service opportunities, great RSOs to be involved with, find research positions, and secure internships.
-When the time comes for you to apply, we also write you a Health and Medicine Committee Letter of support which helps the professional schools understand your overall collegiate experience and what is unique about you as an applicant.
+When the time comes for you to apply, we offer a Health and Medicine Application Process to assist you in preparing for and navigating the national application

-Should you decide not to apply into a clinical program, we also help you explore the myriad opportunities within health care broadly—from consulting to policy to public health to health care economics.
+Should you decide not to apply into a clinical program, we also connect you with the appropriate resources to help you explore the myriad opportunities within health care broadly—from consulting to policy to public health to health care economics.

-Does UCIHP offer any unique programs that I might not see at other colleges?
+Does Careers in Healthcare offer any unique programs that I might not see at other colleges?

 Yes!
 Here are just a few:

 The Clinical Excellence Scholars Track, in partnership with the Bucksbaum Institute and UChicago Medicine is a selective program that you would apply into as a rising second-year student, and has as its focus helping to provide opportunities and experiences related to the doctor-patient relationship.
 This includes a physician speaker series, a physician shadowing and volunteer program, and two large-scale symposia events.

 We also offer two summer research programs on campus, the Katen Scholars Program and the Fellows in Community and Social Medicine.
 Both involve a paid 10-week research experience, the first in bench laboratory research and the second in research that focuses on community health and the intersection between the social sciences and medicine.